-Long-term trends in population, standard of living, health, and carbon dioxide emissions, 1760-2013.
-GDP (1990 PPP-adjusted dollars), population (millions) and carbon dioxide emissions (MMT) are per the left-hand scale.
+Long-term trends in population, standard of living, health, and carbon-dioxide emissions, 1760-2013.
+GDP (1990 PPP-adjusted dollars), population (millions) and carbon-dioxide emissions (MMT) are per the left-hand scale.
 Life expectancy (years) is on the right-hand scale.
 Source: Updated from Goklany (2011).

 Food Synthetic fertilizers and pesticides derived from fossil fuels, both of which were unknown in 1900, increased crop yields during the 20th century.
-Together they are responsible for at least 60% of today's global food supply.42 Crop yields have also
+Together they are responsible for at least 60% of today's global food supply.42 Crop yields have also been augmented by other fossil-fuel powered technological advances, such as the drilling, pumping and distribution of irrigation water.
+The amount of food produced (or consumed) per acre of cultivated land has been further stretched by reductions in post-harvest and end-use losses, also enabled by fossil-fuel-derived technologies such as refrigeration, faster transportation, plastic packaging and storage, and more efficient processing methods.

 Fibre About 63% of the world's fibre production is of synthetic fibres, which are made from fossil fuels.
-Of the remainder 79% comes from cotton, which is also substantially dependent on synthetic fertilizers and pesticides.43 Synthetic fibres were little more than curiosities until the 1900s, but since that time have diminished the need to hunt and trap for furs and skins, helping defuse a major threat to biodiversity.44
+Of the remainder 79% comes from cotton, which is also substantially dependent on synthetic fertilizers and pesticides.
+Synthetic fibres were little more than curiosities until the 1900s, but since that time have diminished the need to hunt and trap for furs and skins, helping defuse a major threat to biodiversity.
+At

 Fuel and energy Biofuels (mainly wood) provided 52% of global energy in 1900.
-Today their share is down to 11%, while the share of fossil fuels has increased from 42% to 82%.^{45,46} Along the way, fossil fuels displaced animal power for transporting goods, people, and doing other work on and off the farm.
+Today their share is down to 11%, while the share of fossil fuels has increased from 42% to 82%.
+Along the way, fossil fuels displaced animal power for transporting goods, people, and doing other work on and off the farm.
 Feeding these animals used to consume a substantial share of agricultural produce.
 In the US, for instance, 27% of the land harvested for crops in 1910 was devoted to feeding the 27.5 million horses and mules.
-Thus displacing animal power with fossil fuels freed up land to feed people and limit habitat loss.47 Habitat loss is generally considered to be the single largest threat to biodiversity.
+Thus displacing animal power with fossil fuels freed up land to feed people and limit habitat loss.
+Habitat loss is generally considered to be the single largest threat to biodiversity.